marktsuchida/ssstr/README.md

-The use cases for which **Ssstr** was designed are the handling of small numbers of short to moderate-length strings (path names, command line arguments, environment variables, configuration file entries) -- _not_ building databases or text editors.
+The use cases for which **Ssstr** was designed are the handling of small numbers of short to moderate-length strings (path names, command line arguments, environment variables, configuration file entries)—_not_ building databases or text editors.
 Applications that want to store large numbers of strings with high space efficiency may prefer other designs; see, for example, [SDS](https://github.com/antirez/sds).